 - Submit technical questions about the exclusions to NCQA’s Policy Clarification Support through MyNCQA.org: https://my.ncqa.org/

-- Contact Sierra Alewine at firstname.lastname@example.org for more information on the exclusions work.
+- Contact Sierra Alewine at firstname.lastname@example.org for more information on the background for the advanced illness and frailty exclusion work.